IRL2/nanover-docs/source/installation.rst

 Installation & Getting Started
 ===============================

-Narupa 2 consists of two components, the python-based library for running simulations, narupa-server, and the Unity3D libraries and applications for visualising and interacting with simulations in VR, NarupaXR.
+Narupa consists of two components, the python-based libraries for running simulations, narupa-server, and the Unity3D libraries and applications for visualising and interacting with simulations in VR.

 ######################
 Installing the Server